-All-clear for nonlinear optical imagingJuly 24th, 2014 in Cancer /
+All-clear for nonlinear optical imagingJuly 24, 2014 in Medicine & Health / Cancer

 High power femto-second laser pulses used for in vivo nonlinear optical imaging can form DNA products, which may lead to carcinogenesis.
 A modified cancer risk model now shows that the cancer risk is negligible above that due to regular sun exposure.